jasujm/enhanced-enum/docs/enhancedenumlib.rst

    }

-Then, assuming you have ``cog`` installed in your environment, just invoke the command line utility and the enum definitions will appear where the template is located in the source file:
+Then, assuming you have ``cog`` installed in your environment, just invoke the command line utility and the enum boilerplate will appear where the template is located in the source file:

 .. code-block:: console